SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-004.md

 - [ ] Set the rec/client parameter to enable logging
 - [ ] Set the rec/client parameter to collect from all clients
 - [ ] Define tables to be logged using transaction SE13
-- [ ] Use transaction SCU3 to get an overview of all tables that have table logging enabled
+- [ ] Use transaction SCU3 to get an overview of all tables that have table logging enabled and the changes to these tables
 - [ ] Configure alerts for important events to reactively respond to any changes in tables

 ## References: